Theory and modeling of light-matter interactions in chemistry: current and future: Polariton chemistry

 where $\hat{\sigma}^\dag$ ($\hat{\sigma}$) is the creation (annihilation) operator for the molecule excitation between the ground $g$ and excited $e$ states.
-Here, two approximations have been made: (I) the rotating wave approximation (RWA) -- which is to say, neglecting the highly oscillatory $\hat{\sigma}^\dag\ha^\dag_\alpha$ and $\hat{\sigma}\ha_\alpha$ terms in the light-matter interaction -- and (II) neglecting the DSE $\hH_\mathrm{DSE}$.
+And the {\bf Tavis-Cummings (TC)}~\cite{Tavis1968PR} model is the many molecules generalization of the JC model.
+4) Besides, the feedback of molecular systems on the cavity modes (via the current density) is usually ignored.
+Here, two approximations have been made to derive JC/TC models: (I) the {\bf rotating wave approximation (RWA)} -- which is to say, neglecting the highly oscillatory $\hat{\sigma}^\dag\ha^\dag_\alpha$ and $\hat{\sigma}\ha_\alpha$ terms in the light-matter interaction -- and (II) neglecting the DSE $\hH_\mathrm{DSE}$.
 This Hamiltonian is valid at ultra-low coupling strengths where the splitting between the one-photon-dressed ground state $|g,1\rangle$ and the excited state with zero photons $|e,0\rangle$ exhibit linear splitting (\textit{e.g.} Rabi splitting) with an increase in the coupling strength $\blambda$.
 The other two basis states $|g,0\rangle$ and $|e,1\rangle$ are completely decoupled from the interaction.

-Two other common approximations to the PF Hamiltonian are the Rabi $\hH_\mathrm{Rabi}$ and the rotating wave approximation $\hH_\mathrm{RWA}$.
+Two other common approximations to the PF Hamiltonian are the {\bf Rabi model} $\hH_\mathrm{Rabi}$ after explicitly dropping the dipole self-energy (DSE) term and the RWA $\hH_\mathrm{RWA}$.
 These two approximate Hamiltonians can be written as,

 where the Rabi Hamiltonian $\hH_\mathrm{Rabi} = \hH_\mathrm{PF} - \hH_\mathrm{DSE}$ and the RWA Hamiltonian applies the RWA to the PF Hamiltonian.
 Here, $\hat{\sigma}_{ge} = |g\rangle\langle e|$ is the annihilation operator of the two-level electronic system.
 A more in-depth discussion on these Hamiltonians and the effects of the dipole self-energy term can be found in Refs.~\citenum{mandal_ChemRev2022},~\citenum{yang2021JCP},~\citenum{Rokaj2018JPB}, and~\citenum{Mandal_QED_eT_JPCB2020}.